 Charities and friendly societies are entitled to an exemption from duty in Victoria.

-To qualify for charitable status, an organisation’s purposes must be predominantly charitable, without any possibility of private profit during its operation or at wind-up.
+To qualify for charitable status, an organisation’s purpose must be predominantly charitable with no possibility of private profit during its operation or at wind-up.

-- A clause expressly prohibiting the distribution of any surplus funds, whether income or capital, to its members, and
+- A clause expressly prohibiting the distribution of any surplus funds, whether income or capital, to its members.

-- A wind-up clause which provides that in the event of a wind-up, surplus assets will be passed on to another charitable organisation and will not be distributed to any members of either the original or substitute organisation
+- A wind-up clause which provides that surplus assets will be passed on to another charitable organisation and will not be distributed to any members of either the original or substitute organisation.

 Gather required information

 All applications for an exemption must be in writing and clearly state the grounds upon which the exemption is sought.
 They must include the following documents and information:

 - Constitution or memorandum of association setting out the purposes or objects of the organisation.

 - Details of all the organisation's services and activities.

 - Promotional materials such as pamphlets, newsletters and brochures.